openvinotoolkit/open_model_zoo/demos/python_demos/im2latex_demo/README.md

 The demo application expects an im2latex model that is split into two parts.
 Every model part must be in the Intermediate Representation (IR) format.

-First model is Encoder which extracts features from image and prepares first steps of the decoder
+The First model is Encoder which extracts features from an image and prepares first steps of the decoder.

 * One input is `imgs` for input image
-* Four outputs including:
+* Four outputs are:
     * `row_enc_out` extracts features from the image
     * `hidden` and
     * `context` are intermediate states of the LSTM
     * `init_0` - first state of the encoder

-Second model is Decode Step that takes as input:
+Second model is Decoder that takes as input:
 * `row_enc_out` - extracted images features from the encoder
 * `dec_st_c` and
 * `dec_st_h` - current states of the LSTM